Food Studies Alumni Profiles

 (MA Anthropology of Food 2012) Campaigns Coordinator at Farms Not Factories, a nonprofit organisation working through filmmaking and campaigning to support the food sovereignty movement.
 She is currently working on the Pig Pledge, a new campaign exposing the true costs of meat from animal factories and inspiring people to make food choices that enable fairer food and farming systems.
 She also campaigns on food and access to land with Transition Heathrow and the Food Sovereignty Movement UK.

 Federico de Musso

-(MA Anthropology of Food 2011) continued his education and is now a PhD Candidate in Anthropology at McGill University where he is researching the cultural understanding of social, environmental and human health.
+(MA Anthropology of Food 2011) continued his education and is now a PhD student in Anthropology at McGill University where he is researching the cultural understanding of social, environmental and human health.
 Combining food studies and his interest in film making, photography and sound, Federico is involved with a variety of film and interactive media projects, writing and filming documentaries and web documentaries.
 He has also been working as a research associate at Bergamo University and visiting research associate at Harvard University.